-- see that the proposal moves forward from committee to committee; - provide each committee chair in a timely fashion with copies of the proposal and appropriate documentation (including relevant excerpts of minutes of committees that have already approved the proposal); - be present at committee meetings as needed to answer questions. - Faculty review (at more than one level of responsibility) is required for all course/program revisions. - EPC review is required if new resources are required. - Academic Council review is required of all EPC recommendations on curriculum policy. - 1.
-New Courses Within the Same School - 1.
-Curriculum Area Chair to - 2.
+- see that the proposal moves forward from committee to committee; - provide each committee chair in a timely fashion with copies of the proposal and appropriate documentation (including relevant excerpts of minutes of committees that have already approved the proposal); - be present at committee meetings as needed to answer questions. - Faculty review (at more than one level of responsibility) is required for all course/program revisions. - EPC review is required if new resources are required. - Moreover, GCC review is required for all new programs, or changes in programs involving interdisciplinary or inter-school relationships. - Academic Council review is required of all EPC and GCC recommendations on curriculum policy. - I. New Courses Within the Same School - I. Curriculum Area(s) to - 2.
 School Curriculum Committee or Faculty of School to - 3.
 Dean - 2.
-New Inter-School Courses - 1.
-Curriculum Area Chair to - 2.
+New Inter-School Courses - I. Curriculum Area(s) to - 2.
 School Curriculum Committee(s) or Faculty of School(s) to - 3.
-Dean(s)
+Dean(s) to - 4.
+GCC

-3. Formation or Dissolution of Degree Programs, Majors, Concentrations, and Minors
+3. Formation or Dissolution of Degree Programs, Certificates, and Concentrations

-- 1. Curriculum Area(s), where appropriate to
+- I. Curriculum Area(s), where appropriate to

 - 2. School Curriculum Committee(s) or Faculty of School(s) to

 - 3. Dean(s) to

+- 4. GCC

-- 4. EPC to
+- 5. EPC to

-- 5. Academic Council
+- 6. Academic Council